Magnifying glass highlighting climbing graph arrow alongside falling graph arrows.

-Every home deposit or nest egg needs to start somewhere, and the sooner you start the better off you’ll be later.
-So what investment options do you have?
-Canstar looks at the best investments for young Kiwis to make.
+Every home deposit or nest egg needs to start somewhere, and the earlier you start saving and investing, the greater your possible returns.
+Canstar looks at the investment opportunities available to young Kiwis.

 Start sooner rather than later